HoagieClub/meal/backend/hoagiemeal/ai/README.md

-# Hoagie Meal Recommendation Algorithm
+# Hoagie Meal AI

-This directory contains the recommendation algorithm that suggests food items and dining venues to users.
+This directory contains the AI research, engineering, and algorithms used by Hoagie Meal.

 ---